 “Nampenda, lakini naogopa,” he sang the well-known Wanyika line

-KDF were playing rumba and Benz took things off in blaze of dual solo guitar mayhem that had everyone shaking and rocking while getting filled up with alcohol and food from the buffet.
+KDF was playing rumba, and Benz and Ominde took things off in a blaze of dual solo guitar mayhem that had everyone shaking and rocking while getting filled up with alcohol and food from the buffet.
 I nudged Mawazo to go ahead when Onyata was done with his set.
 Mawazo stood on the stage and got everyone’s attention.

 “We are all gathered here today as Wana Delta.
 I want to thank you all for coming, for your help and support in bringing this place to life.
 Especially to Benz and his excellent crew and our Academy and KDF buddies.”
 He indicated Ojua Kali Man sitting down in front.

-“Speaking of KSK and KDF.”
-Mawazo gave me a lopsided smile.
-“I want to thank him for his diligent work in Delta Force, this really is his vision.
+“Speaking of KSK and KDF,” Mawazo said and gave me a lopsided smile, “I want to thank him for his diligent work in Delta Force, this really is his vision.
 Otis son of Odundo, Abonyo telo owadgi Odingo, I salute you too boss.”
-He applauded and everyone else joined in, forcing me to stand and take a bow.
+He applauded, and everyone else joined in, forcing me to stand and take a bow.

+Mawazo hesitated.
 “Okay, this one goes to KSK.
-I also want to thank him for, um something… special.”
-Mawazo said hesitantly and everyone quieted at his serious expression.
-Ayo glanced over at Judy the fiancée whose gaze held Mawazo with such affection and anticipation the singer could hardly breathe.
+I want to thank him for, um, something… special.”
+Again he hesitated, and everyone quieted at his serious expression.
+Ayo glanced over at Judy, the fiancée whose gaze held Mawazo with such affection and anticipation the singer could hardly breathe.

-“I have a confession to make, I have been living a lie for many years and I want to thank KSK for making me realize I can’t lie anymore.“ Mawazo looked straight at Judy, who watched him with obvious love.
+“I know this may sound like a confession, but I have been living a lie for many years, and I want to thank KSK for making me realise I can’t live forever like this.”
+Mawazo looked straight at Judy, who watched him with evident love.
 He turned to the expectant crowd.

 “I’m getting married to his cousin Judy.”
-There was clap of silence and Judy trembled as she waited.
+There was a clap of silence, and Judy trembled as she waited.